-- 11. Section 55K(1) of the FOI Act creates a duty in the Respondent to decide an application for IC review.
+- 41.13.
+Section 55K(1) of the FOI Act creates a duty in the Respondent to decide an application for IC review.
 By implication, the Respondent must exercise that duty within a reasonable time.
-In failing to make a decision on the Long Term Outstanding IC Review Applications, the Respondent has failed to decide the applications within a reasonable time. - 12.
+In failing to make a decision on the Long Term Outstanding IC Review Applications, the Respondent has failed to decide the applications within a reasonable time. - 14.
 Section 7(1) of the ADJR provides for a person aggrieved by a failure to make a decision to apply to the court for review in respect of such a failure on grounds that there has been an unreasonable delay in making the decision.
-The Applicant is a person aggrieved for the purposes of s 7(1), and there has been an unreasonable delay by the Respondent in deciding each of the Long Term Outstanding IC Review Applications. - 13.
-Each of the Long Term Outstanding IC Review Applications relate to FOI requests made by the Applicant in his capacity as a Senator for South Australia, and in the interests of his constituents.
-They are not made for any private purpose. - 14.
-There is a public interest in the objectives of the FOI Act being achieved.
-This requires that information which can be provided in accordance with the Act is provided in a timely manner. - 15.
-The utility and value of information sought under an FOI request generally declines over time, with the decay being rapid in some circumstances.
-Participation in Government decision-making processes is most effective at an early stage in the process when issues can be raised and discusses prior to the Government making its decision on a matter.
+The Applicant is a person aggrieved for the purposes of s 7(1), and there has been an unreasonable delay by the Respondent in deciding each of the Long Term Outstanding IC Review Applications. - 15.
+Further and in the alternative, the failure of the Respondent to provide a decision on each of the Long Term Outstanding IC Review Applications is contrary to the interests of the administration of the FOI Act and it is open for the Respondent to exercise its discretion under s 54W of the FOI Act.